 The good news is that asthma in children – though very widespread – is also typically very easy to keep on top of.
-When managed and medicated correctly, asthma should not be a condition that negatively impacts your child’s life or puts them in danger on a daily basis.
-The important thing is to stay organised and educated when it comes to asthma and its symptoms, triggers and treatments.
+When managed and medicated correctly, asthma should not be a condition that negatively impacts your child’s life or puts them in danger on daily.
+The important thing is to stay organised and educated when it comes to asthma and its symptoms, triggers, and treatments.

 Asthma symptoms in children

 The symptoms of asthma are largely the same for children as they are for adults.
 Signs of childhood asthma include:

 - Coughing (particularly in the morning or at night)

 - Difficulty breathing